Kachu Mountain Camp - Thailand

 Kachu Mountain Camp

-In early 1945 a work force was selected from hospitals (light sick) and other camps and sent Kachu Mountain located some one hundred miles south of Bangkok, at the beginning of Kra Peninsula near a town called Phetchaburi.
-Their task was to construct an airfield – the Japanese were preparing for the retreat of their own troops from Burma and the possibility of an Allied invasion.
+In early 1945 a work force was selected from hospitals (light sick) such as Chungkai and Tarsoe and other camps and sent to Kachu Mountain located some one hundred miles south of Bangkok, at the beginning of Kra Peninsula near a town called Phetchaburi.
+Their task was to construct two airfields – the Japanese were preparing for the retreat of their own troops from Burma and facing the possibility of an Allied invasion.

 The perimeter fence was not the usual bamboo, but thorn.